leon-gorissen/pritty_logger/README.md

 # Pritty logger

-A simple logger that logs to console using the rich library and to file in /var/log.
+A simple logger that logs to console using the rich library and to file in /var/log/ or to ~/.log/.
 Created to simplify setting up logging in containerized development and deployment.

 ## Installation